mehwaffle10/Waffle_Balance/README.md

 - Can have up to 4 simultaneous eggs instead of 2
 - Can have up to 10 chickens in close proximity instead of 6
 - Only have 0.1 health
+- Converted to your team when picked up (no friendly fire)
+- Spawn on your team during build phase

 ### Saplings
 - Can now be bought for 100 coins
+- Can no longer be placed on top of each other
+- Now show tree limit around existing trees and saplings while held